vgoyal24/HairBundleLab/README.md

 * <code>HB_params.m</code>: This important function file allows you to define all mechanical and electrical parameters, saved in the <code>param</code> structure.
 It is likely you will modify this file frequently when designing your HB.
 * <code>forceTime.m</code>: This function defines the force matrix, which has dimensions of $m\times n$, where $m$ represents the number of force amplitudes you simulate, and $n$ represents the force values over time.
 * <code>probability.m</code>: Unless you wish to modify the Boltzmann functions for modeling channel open probability, you do not need to change this file.
 It utilizes parameters from <code>geom</code>, <code>func</code> and <code>param</code>.
 * <code>rkSolver.m</code>: This function contains a custom Runge-Kutta fourth-order numerical solver.
 It uses parameters defined in the previously mentioned files and applies the three equations of motion derived in the research to predict the HB response.
+This is also the file you need to modify if you do not have a Parallel Computing Toolbox license from MATLAB or if you choose not to use it.
+In <code>line 41</code>, simply change <code>parfor</code> to <code>for</code>.
 * <code>Probe_rkSolver.m</code>: Similar to <code>rkSolver.m</code>, this file includes slightly modified equations of motion due to the addition of the probe.
+In case you do not wish to use or have the Parallel Computing Toolbox, you can modify <code>line 42</code> by replacing <code>parfor</code> with <code>for</code>.
 * <code>bundleVisual.m</code>: This function file is used for visualizing your HB.
 It is employed in <code>ThreeStBundle_Index.m</code> to plot the HB and typically does not require direct editing unless you are curious about its implementation.